 But before we can keep an open source organization culture around, we’ve got to understand organizational culture.

 Organizational culture is directly based on the behavior of its members and the meaning that members attach to their actions and the actions of others.
 As one person does, their peers approve the action and accept the consequences one way or another.

 As these members interact and move towards a shared vision, supporting traits like norms, working language, systems, symbols, beliefs, habits, etc. begin to arise.
 These behaviors over the long haul define how members act towards one another and form additional bonds between them.

 Together, collective actions and assumptions ultimately form the organizational culture.
 Collectively this means that an organization’s way of perceiving, thinking, and feeling affects the way people and groups interact—with each other, with clients, and with stakeholders.

-Then combine those into an open source organization culture
+Then combine those into an OS organization culture.